 (c) An operator of a UAV should strive to comply with these best practices.

-Section 4: Transparency Requirements
+Section 4: Transparency

-(a) A commercial operator should have an online privacy policy describing the purposes for which data is collected, the type of data collected, and a point of contact for individual complaints.
+(a) A commercial operator should:

+(1) Have an online privacy policy describing the purposes for which data is collected, the type of data collected, and a point of contact for individual complaints; and

-(b) A non-commercial operator should clearly and consciously label their UAV with the name and contact information of the UAV’s owner or operator.
+(2) Make a reasonable effort to avoid intentionally using or sharing data collected by a UAV for any purpose that is not specified in their privacy policy.

+(3) This provision is not intended to apply to de minimis or occasional commercial uses of a UAV.

+(b) Proper identification and signage for UAVs are safety issues that should be addressed by the aviation authorities.
+These best practices, however, acknowledge the potential privacy and transparency benefits of being able to properly identify a UAV operator and thus acknowledge that operators and aviation authorities should consider such benefits when implementing an aviation and technical identification program for UAVs.

-Section 5: Data Security Mandate
+Section 5: Data Security

 (a) When an operator anticipates the collection of personal information of another, an operator should take reasonable steps to store that information in a secure manner.